UniversalDependencies/docs/_tpn/index.md

 ## Morphology

 * Tupinambá nouns are not marked for gender.
 Number is optionally marked.

 * Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`.

 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
 The nominalized form in this case receives a marked with the feature-value `OblTop=Yes`.

+* Lexical roots in Tupinambá are tagged either as NOUN or VERB, but NOUNS, due to the types of constructions are more frequent.
+VERB is only the case when transitive verbs are third person.
+The lexical root in the *gerund* [(VerbForm=Ger)](https://universaldependencies.org/u/feat/VerbForm.html) is also marked as VERB.

+* Verbs are marked for [aspect](https://github.com/UniversalDependencies/docs/blob/pages-source/_tpn/feat/Aspect.md): `Compl` (completive) and `Iter` (Iterative).

+* Nouns are also marked for tense.

 ### Tags